November 4, 2026

 Simple text for Newsletters

-I Read Canadian Day is a new nationwide initiative that celebrates the richness, diversity and breadth of Canadian literature.
-Taking place for the third year on November 2, 2022, this celebration will empower families, schools, libraries, bookstores and organizations to host activities and events by reading Canadian books for just fifteen minutes.
-For more information, visit ireadcanadian.ca/day and sign up for free to participate.
-Help get the word out on social media by following @IReadCanadian and using the hashtag #IReadCanadian.
+I Read Canadian Day is a nationwide initiative that celebrates the richness, diversity and breadth of Canadian literature.
+Taking place yearly in early November, this celebration will empower families, schools, libraries, bookstores and organizations to host activities and events by reading Canadian books for just fifteen minutes.
+For more information, visit ireadcanadian.ca/day and help get the word out on social media by following @IReadCanadian and using the hashtag #IReadCanadian.

 Press Release for 2021 I Read Canadian Day – February 16, 2021